 Many fruits are filling because of their high fiber and water content.

 Fruits are high in fiber and nutrients, so they are a good choice in meal planning.
 Fruits that have been processed such as applesauce and fruit juices have had their fiber removed and should be limited.

-The good news is that fruit is healthy to eat for people with diabetes, according to the NIDDK.
+The good news is that fruit is

 People with diabetes should eat a balanced diet that provides enough energy and helps to maintain a healthy weight.
 Some fruits are high in sugar, such as mangoes, but can be part of a healthy diet in moderate amounts.

 Fruits can also satisfy a sweet tooth without resorting to candy and other foods with low nutritional value.
 Most fruits are high in nutrients and low in fat and sodium.
 Fruits also often contain nutrients not found in other foods.